Benjamin Baker (engineer): Bridges

-He published a timely book on Long Railway Bridges in the 1870s which advocated the introduction of steel, and showed that much longer spans were possible using this material.
-The book is remarkably prescient for the way the properties of steel could be exploited in structures.
+In 1867 he published a timely book on Long Railway Bridges titled Long-Span Railway Bridges which advocated the introduction of steel and showed that much longer spans were possible using this material.

 Tay bridge disaster

 In 1880, Baker was called as an expert witness to the inquiry into the Tay Bridge disaster, in which part of the bridge failed and collapsed into the water.
 Although he was acting on behalf of Thomas Bouch, the builder of the first railway bridge across the Tay, he performed his role with independence and tenacity.
 His testified against the theory that the bridge was blown over by the wind that night.
 He made a meticulous survey of structures at or near the bridge, and concluded that wind speeds were not excessive on the night of the disaster.
 The official analysis of the failure suggested that a wind pressure of over 30 pounds per square foot was needed to cause toppling of the structure.
 Baker examined smaller structures in the vicinity of the bridge and concluded that the pressure could not have exceeded 15 pounds per square foot on the night of the bridge failure.
 Such smaller structures included walls, ballast on the track on the bridge, and both signal boxes either on or very near the bridge.